Vivado Gui Simulation Tutorial

 Set a value for both ‘A’ and ‘B’ (using set_value) and advance the simulation by 10 ns (using run) to see the waveform update.
 After running the simulation you will see the colors of the waveforms changed.
 The waveforms for the switches will now be green with the value you set them to and the waveforms for the other signals (including the LEDs) will be green.
 Click the ‘zoom out button’ in the toolbar to see the entire waveform.
 You should see something like the following image:

 In addition to manually setting values and running the simulator, you can also create Tcl scripts to automate the simulation process.
-You can also ‘source’ your Tcl script to perform multiple set/run commands.
+You can also ‘source’ your Tcl script to perform multiple set/run commands like this:

 When you are done simulating, exit the GUI and click on ‘Discard’ when the dialog box prompts you to save the waveform.